Trials of Creating a Homemade Liquid Laundry Soap

 Baking soda, also known as sodium bicarbonate, is a naturally occurring substance.
 Best known for its use as a scouring agent and odor absorber.
 Baking soda is also used in cleaning recipes to fight against dirt, grease, and odors.

 This cleaning agent alone is a must-have for your cleaning arsenal.
 In today’s recipe, it works as a detergent booster to soften clothes, keep odors at bay, and colors bright.

 Castile soap is a concentrated vegetable-based soap made of ingredients you can actually pronounce.
 This soap is gentle on skin and effective against dirt, grease, and unwanted germs.
 Castile soap can be used to clean just about anything and everything: your face, your shower, and even your dirty dishes!
 Yes, I’m a fan!!

-Essential oils not only provide a wonderful natural fragrance to homemade cleaners, but also contain powerful disinfecting properties.
-I choose lavender essential oil for this recipe because it fights mold, bacteria, and odors.
-And of course because I love it’s amazing soft floral scent it adds to linens!
-Find it in my natural Vanilla Lavender Linen Mist recipe too.
-Learn more about why I use essentials oils everyday here.
+Essential oils not only provide a wonderful natural fragrance to homemade cleaners but also contain powerful cleaning properties.
+I choose lavender essential oil for this recipe because it has been used since Roman times to clean, wash, and keep away odors.

 1/2 cup baking soda